 - 3.1 Intangibles encompass a wide variety of items and when considering recognition and measurement for such items a classification of intangibles is necessary.
-A possible classification considered in this Discussion Paper6 is related to the degree of difficulty of establishing ownership or control rights and more generally the difficulty of their measurement. - Category A: Intangibles that are controlled by an entity; for which ownership rights are relatively clear and for which markets exist (generally they can be bought and sold).
-Within this category, two types of intangibles can be distinguished: (i) marketing-related intangibles such as trademarks, brand names and (ii) technology-based intangible assets such as patented technology, computer software, databases, internet domain names and film copyrights. - Category B: Intangibles that are controlled by the entity but for which welldefined and legally-protected ownership rights may not exist, and markets are weak or non-existent.
-Examples include R&D in process, non-patented technology or trade secrets. - Category C: Intangibles for which the firm has few, if any, control rights and markets do not exist.
-Within this category two types of intangibles can be distinguished: (i) those related to the people who work for the entity (Examples include assembled workforce, skills and experience, staff loyalty and training) and (ii) those related to relationship capital:(for example, relationships, including reputation, with customers, suppliers, partners and government). - 3.2 Control is a fundamental concept in the definition of any asset's recognition in IFRS and it does seem unrealistic, or at least difficult, to introduce an exception to recognise 'uncontrolled' intangibles without unintended consequences on other assets or undermining the general principles of IFRS.
-Therefore, focusing on possible improvement to the accounting (that is, recognition and measurement) of intangibles in categories A and B seems the more promising and realistic approach.
+A possible classification considered in this Discussion Paper6 is related to the degree of difficulty of establishing ownership or control rights and more generally the difficulty of their measurement. - Category A: Intangibles that are controlled by an entity; for which ownershipproperty rights are relatively clear and for which markets exist (generally they can be bought and sold).
+Within this category, two types of intangibles can be distinguished: (i) marketing-related intangibles such as trademarks, brand names and (ii) technology-based intangible assets such as patented technology, computer software, databases, internet domain names and film copyrights assets such as patents, copyrights and trade names and (ii) business agreements, licenses, enforceable contracts, and data bases. - Category B: Intangibles that are controlled by the entity but for which welldefined and legally-protected ownershipproperty rights may not exist, and markets are weak or non-existent.
+Examples includeare R&D in process, nonpatented technology or tradebusiness secrets., proprietary management systems, and business processes. - Category C: Intangibles for which the firm has few, if any, control rights and markets do not exist.
+Within this category two types of intangibles can be distinguished: (i) those related, and which are often tied to the people who work for the entity (-Examples include assembled workforce, skills and experience, staff loyaltyare human assets, structural (or organisational) assets, and training) and (ii) those related to relationship relational assets, that is, the components of intellectual capital:(for example, relationships, including reputation, with customers, suppliers, partners and government).-